cosee-concourse/mysql-resource/README.md

 ### `out`: Executes SQL operations.

-Executes SQL operations specified in a yaml.
-Needs to be in a specific format (defined below).
+Executes SQL operations.
+There are three different options to input the SQL operations:

+1. Configuration File in yml in the format specified below

+2. SQL Script file (text file with list of commands)

+3. Inline command in pipeline yaml as `command` parameter

 #### Parameters

-* `config_file`: *Required* File path to yaml configuration file.
+* `config_file`: *Optional* File path to yaml configuration file.

 Operations must be specified in the following format.
 All operations are optional.
 Database operations are executed before user operations.